 Today’s libraries are vibrant community centers offering much more than just books.
 At West Deptford Free Public Library, you'll find diverse programs, job search assistance, homework help, book clubs, author talks, story times, and more.

-Drawing Class For All Ages Friday Afternoons at 3:30 p.m. in the Library art gallery
+Beginner Free Drawing For All Ages Friday Afternoons at 3:30 p.m. in the Library art gallery

-Many thanks to Patti, WDFPL p/t Information, Publicity and Circulation Library Assistant, for sharing her artistic talents and teaching ability with our community for the betterment of all.
+Many thanks to Patti, retired WDFPL p/t Information, Publicity and Circulation Library Assistant, for sharing her artistic talents and teaching ability with our community for the betterment of all over her 25 years at WDFPL!
+We plan to continue drawing together as Patti has retired from the library.
 Call to register at 856-845-5593.
 Btw you may have had a chance to view Patti's unique friends of the Library commissioned murals in the Library's Children's Area.

 This class is appropriate for beginners, as well as for those with tai chi experience who want to learn.
 The course will be taught following the methods of Dr. Paul Lam's Tai Chi for Health program.
 Join Kathy and the rest of us in person at the Library.